Neural Optimal Transport with General Cost Functionals: General functionals with conditional interaction energy regularizer

 \section{General functionals with conditional interaction energy regularizer}

 Generally speaking, for practically useful general cost functionals $\mathcal{F} : \mathcal{M}(\mathcal{X} \times \mathcal{Y}) \rightarrow \mathbb{R}\cup\{+\infty\}$ it may be difficult or even impossible to establish their strict or strong convexity.
 For instance, our considered class-guided functional $\mathcal{F}_{\text{G}}$ \eqref{da-func} is not necessarily strictly convex.
-In such cases, our results on the uniqueness of OT plan $\pi^*$ (Corollary~\ref{corollary-unique}) and the closeness of approximate OT plan $\hat{\pi}$ to the true one (Theorem~\ref{thm-errest}) are not directly applicable.
+In such cases, the maps $T^*$ which solve \eqref{min-max-dual} are not necessarily stochastic OT maps, and our duality gap analysis (Theorem~\ref{thm-errest}) is not directly applicable.

 In this section, we propose a generic way to overcome this problem by means of strongly convex regularizers.
 Let $\mathcal{F}, \mathcal{R}: \mathcal{M}(\mathcal{X} \times \mathcal{Y}) \rightarrow \mathbb{R}\cup\{+\infty\}$ be convex, lower semi-continuous functionals, which are equal to $+\infty$ on $\mu \in \mathcal{M}(\mathcal{X} \times \mathcal{Y}) \setminus \mathcal{P}(\mathcal{X} \times \mathcal{Y})$.
 Additionally, we will assume that $\mathcal{R}$ is $\beta$-\textit{strongly} convex on $\Pi(\mathbb{P})$ in some metric $\rho(\cdot, \cdot)$.
 For $\gamma > 0$, one may consider the following $\mathcal{R}$-regularized general OT problem: